 - overall budget tracking

-- making plans for future budgeting & spending
+- making plans for future budgeting and spending

 - identifying opportunities to make significant savings